-28. Amendment and Audit.
+29. Amendment and Audit.

 - A. Amendments to VSP.
 The VSPs are living documents, able to change continuously to incorporate changes or lessons learned.
 Local COTPs may initiate amendments as well as conduct onsite verification of plan changes initiated by the facility/vessel owner or operator.
 VSP amendments should be tracked and recorded in the vessel file.
-To ensure amendments are consistent and meet regulatory intent, changes to plans will be reviewed and approved by MSC.
-Hence, there are specific timeframes for amendments dictated in the regulations. - B. Amendments to ASP.
+To ensure amendments are consistent and meet regulatory intent, MSC will review and approve changes to plans.
+Hence, the regulations dictated specific timeframes for amendments. - B. Amendments to ASP.
 Should an enforcement inspection reveal that an owner/operator has correctly implemented an approved ASP in its entirety but security vulnerabilities exist in the vessel operation, the COTP shall be advised.
-Under 33 CFR 104.415 (a) (ii), the inspector can determine that an amendment is necessary and forward the recommendation through the chain of command to Commandant (G-MP).
-If deemed appropriate, (G-MP) will advise the organization that submitted the ASP for approval accordingly.
-Following such notification, it will be necessary for the original submitting organization to provide their proposed amendment to the Commandant (G-MP) for review and approval.
+Under 33 CFR 104.415 (a) (ii), the inspector can determine that an amendment is necessary and forward the recommendation through the chain of command to Commandant (CG-543).
+If deemed appropriate, (CG-543) will advise the organization that submitted the ASP for approval accordingly.
+Following such notification, it will be necessary for the original submitting organization to provide their proposed amendment to the Commandant (CG-543) for review and approval.
 If the submitting organization does not wish to amend the ASP, the vessel owner must submit a VSP for the vessel to the MSC.
-Amendments only include changes that are required or proposed to the plan template.
+Amendments only include changes that are required or proposed to the plan template. - C. Audits.

-C. Audits.
 At a minimum, the regulations require the CSO or VSO to ensure an annual audit is performed by personnel with knowledge in conducting audits and inspections, and control and monitoring techniques.
 The use of independent auditors is allowed.
 Vessels are also given flexibility in how they assign auditors depending on the unique nature and size of the company and vessels.
 Audits may be required due to structure modifications on the vessel, or changes in operations, security measures, and response plans.
 Other vessel changes that impact the VSP may also trigger an audit.
 Audits may result in amendments to the overall VSP.